ndkhaivn/orbiscrm/pages/Orbis /creating_event.md

 {% include image.html file="calender.png" %}

 ## 1. Adding New Event
-* To create an event spanning across multiples days, click and drag across the desired dates.
+* Click and drag across the desired dates to create an event spanning across multiples days.
-* To create an event with specific time, switch to Week or Day view, click and drag on desired time.
+* Click and drag on desired time to create an event with specific time, switch to Week or Day view.

 ## 2. Link to Client
 * Select a client to link with the event.
-The selected client will get an invitation for the created event.
+* The selected client will get an invitation for the created event.